UWCNuclear/UbuntuSetUp/README.md

      sudo apt-get install gcc7 gfortran7

-**Step 2.**	Get the executable, copy it in a directory with the input file, and run with:
+**Step 2.**	Get the executable from someone, copy it in a directory with the input file, and run with:

      ./gosia < filename.inp